Calendar

 * **End Time** – Defines when an event finishes.

-This makes it easier to manage multi-hour or multi-day events, giving you more accurate scheduling and visualization inside your calendar.
-While the Title field now makes each event easier to identify
+Together these make it easier to manage multi-hour or multi-day events and give you more accurate scheduling and visualisation inside the calendar.

 ---